 Your driver's license is sufficient if it has your current address on it.
 If not, then an additional document such as an utility bill, a piece of postmarked mail with your name on it, or a similar official document will be required in addition to your driver's license.

 You can get a Library card starting at age 4 years old.

 No, under certain circumstances you may not have to be a resident to receive limited Library services.
 There are a few options:

-Each library sets their own parameters for these programs as well as sharing resources and most are restricted by database licenses from offering access to their online resources.
+Each library in Tennessee sets its own parameters for these programs as well as sharing resources and most are restricted by database licenses from offering access to their online resources.
 Any materials borrowed from another library must be returned to that loaning library to avoid late fees and other fines.
 We cannot check in non-Williamson County materials.

 To learn more, contact the Circulation Department at 615-595-1277.

 Please visit our Book Groups webpage to learn about the meetings at the Main Library in Franklin and our Branches throughout Williamson County.

 Yes, all Library computers are free to use by Library account cardholders.
 Computer access requires a Library card account in good standing or guest passes are available at the service desks in the departments with computers.